 Once your milk is hot (for a latte, we recommend between 150-160 degrees Fahrenheit, as milk burns at 180 degrees), whisk it to produce froth.
 You can either do this with a traditional whisking motion or by placing it between your hands and rolling it back and forth.
 Whisk until your milk doubles in size.

 Feel free to marvel at how beautiful the espresso looks as it mixes with the syrups!

 Pour the milk over the shot and voilà!

 You now have yourself a lovely and delicious vanilla latte right in the comfort of your own home.
 You also have the fundamental knowledge of how to make this coffee drink any time you want.
 Think of how many other wonderful drinks you could make!
 Speaking of which …

-The first step is the easiest, as all we need to do is fill a glass of your choosing with ice.
+The first step is the easiest.
+Just fill a glass of your choosing with ice.
 Add a shot of espresso or a couple of ounces of strong coffee.

 Then pour in the vanilla syrup and stir.

 Finally, add (unheated) milk and enjoy your refreshing coffee drink!